Do senior managers have to meet fit and proper requirements and/or be approved?

 For the purposes of considering whether or not to approve a person to carry on a PCF, the Central Bank has a broad range of powers and in particular may request that the person or an individual on behalf of the undertaking provide certain specified information to it.
 The person may also be required to attend before a specified officer or employee of the Central Bank for an interview.
 This is to ensure that the undertaking has the necessary people, skills, processes and structures to successfully manage its insurance or reinsurance business.
 This includes, in particular, close scrutiny of the undertaking’s management structures, board and senior management appointments, key committees and key statutory roles.

-Solvency II requires that individuals in key functions within the business are fit and proper for their roles.
+Solvency II requires that individuals in key functions within a (re)insurance business are fit and proper for their roles.
 This requirement exists alongside the Senior Insurance Management Functions and Approved Persons.
 Key function holders include all “persons who effectively run the undertaking” and those in “other key functions”, likely to include the board and senior management and other individuals who lead significant business units.

 Certain persons in senior management have to meet fit and proper requirements.
 This means that an insurance company under the FSA’s supervision shall notify the FSA, which then will assess the person’s experience, knowledge and reputation, when any of the following persons are appointed or changed: